-Charcuterie is a term we borrowed from the French used to describe prepared or preserved meat products.
+Charcuterie is a term we borrowed from the French.
+It's a french term used to describe prepared or preserved meat products.
 Anything from ballotines (those beautiful cut swirls, or whole rolls, of meat stuffed with yummy things you might have seen at the butcher) to bacon (one of my personal favorites) qualifies for this culinary art.

-Prepared meat really goes back in history for hundreds and hundreds of years, before the word ‘charcuterie’ even existed.
+The art of charcuterie really goes a long way back in history - prepared meat for hundreds and hundreds of years, before the word ‘charcuterie’ even existed.
 In 3000 BC in Mesopotamia, cooked meats and fish were preserved in sesame oil and dried, salted meat and fish were part of the Sumerian diet.

 Pre-Charcuterie Meat Curing